dunefskychadwick/dunefskychadwick.github.io/PLO7.md

 ## 7.3 Collaboration within a Library or Information Organization: Works with others within the organization to achieve meaningful outcomes.

 I will fill in this PLO after I complete my exit-interview for my field experience.
-I intend on using that interview and reflection to talk about how I collaborated within Duke University's Libraries to achieve the two artifacts featured on PLO 3 and my field experience reflection.
+I intend on using the interview and reflection to talk about how I collaborated within Duke University's Libraries to achieve the two artifacts featured on PLO 3 and my field experience reflection.

 [Click here to view the exit-interview reflection.]({{dunefskychadwick.github.io}}/assets/pdfs/projectmanagement.pdf)